sqlballs/MicrosoftFabricPre-Con/README.md

   <tr><td><a href="https://github.com/sqlballs/MicrosoftFabricPre-Con/blob/main/fabricoverview/01%20-%20Introduction%20and%20Overview.md" >01 - Introduction and Overview </a></td><td> Introduction of the Workshop, Basic Concepts, Services, Roles, Benchmarks.
 Verification of prerequisites.</td></tr>

+  <tr><td style="background-color: AliceBlue; color: black;"><a href="https://github.com/sqlballs/MicrosoftFabricPre-Con/blob/main/fabricoverview/02%20-%20Desktop%20Tools%20to%20use%20with%20Microsoft%20Fabric.md" >02 - Desktop Tools to use with Microsoft Fabric</a> </td><td td style="background-color: AliceBlue; color: black;"> Understanding what desktop tools interface with Microsoft Fabric and how to use them.</td></tr>

-  <tr><td style="background-color: AliceBlue; color: black;"><a href="https://github.com/sqlballs/MicrosoftFabricPre-Con/blob/main/fabricoverview/02%20-%20Data%20Workspace%20and%20Data%20Integration.md" >02 -Data Warehouse and Data Integration</a> </td><td td style="background-color: AliceBlue; color: black;"> Understanding and creating Workspaces, creating a Data Warehouse, connecting and managing, ingesting data with pipelines and data flows</td></tr>
+   <tr><td><a href="https://github.com/sqlballs/MicrosoftFabricPre-Con/blob/main/fabricoverview/03%20-%20Data%20Warehouse%20and%20Data%20Integration.md" >03 - Data Warehouse and Data Integration </a></td><td>  Understanding and creating Workspaces, creating a Data Warehouse, connecting and managing, ingesting data with pipelines and data flows</td></tr>

   <tr><td><a href="https://github.com/sqlballs/MicrosoftFabricPre-Con/blob/main/fabricoverview/03%20-%20The%20Data%20Lakehouse.md" >03 - The Data Lakehouse </a></td><td> Creating a Lakehouse, Linking data, using Spark to create new data sets in the Lakehouse</td></tr>

   <tr><td style="background-color: AliceBlue; color: black;"><a href="https://github.com/sqlballs/MicrosoftFabricPre-Con/blob/main/fabricoverview/04%20-%20The%20Fabric%20Developer%20Experience.md" >04 - The Fabric Developer Experience</a> </td><td td style="background-color: AliceBlue; color: black;"> Using Co-Pilot, SSMS, VS Code, and development best-practices</td></tr>